Waginger See

-Waginger See is a lake in the Alpine foothills, Bavaria, Germany.
+Waginger See (/de/) is a lake in the Alpine foothills, Bavaria, Germany.
 Geologically, it forms one single lake with the Tachinger See, with which it is connected through a narrow strait at Tettenhausen.
 The surface area of the Waginger See proper is 6.61 km2; combined with the Tachinger See it is 8.97 km2.
 Its elevation is 441 m and its drainage area is 163.66 km2.
 Its primary inflows are Schinderbach, Höllenbach and Tenglinger Bach, and it is drained by the Götzinger Achen.